SAP-samples/partner-reference-application/Tutorials/42b-Multi-Tenancy-Provisioning-Service-Broker.md

 ### Consume the Application APIs as a Technical User

-Technical users to consume APIs are required when the APIs of the Poetry Slam Manager application are consumed from a background process.
+Technical users to consume APIs are required when the APIs of the Poetry Slams application are consumed from a background process.
 In this case, you can get an access token with the values from the service binding noted down previously.

 To do so, execute the following HTTP requests using the `curl` command: